lambdal/deeplearning-benchmark/pytorch/README.md

 (Update 2022.09) NVIDIA has stopped packaging [Deep Learning Examples](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch) into their PyTorch NGC images since `pytorch:21.08-py3`.
 This repo is an effort towards maintaining the support of those examples in more recent PyTorch NGC.

+### Quick Start

+You can follow the following steps to benchmark a Ubuntu machine with NVIDIA GPU(s) and up-to-date NVIDIA driver (you can use [Lambda stack](https://lambdalabs.com/lambda-stack-deep-learning-software) to install the lastest NVIDIA driver).

+### Explanations
 #### Step 0: Prerequisite

 A Ubuntu machine with at least one GPU and up-to-date NVIDIA driver.
 Access to the internet.